 The Western Sandpiper is a member of the five species of shorebirds known as "peeps" because of the difficulty in identifying the individual species.
-Although the least common of the five species at Cheyenne Bottoms, it can easily be misidentified as a Semipalmated Sandpiper and vis versa.
+Although the least common of the five species at Cheyenne Bottoms, it can easily be misidentified as a Semipalmated Sandpiper and vice versa.
+Because of this possibility of misidentification, especially at a distance, it is likely that this species has been underreported.